 elements.
 The synchronization between a temple’s properties and temporal cycles

-priestly castes.
-It is in the resolution of the squaring of the circle that the
+the priestly castes.
+It is in the resolution of the squaring of the circle that

 understand the encoding systems used in the Artworks of our ancestors.
 And even